 France is world-renowned for its haute cuisine (high-quality cooking).
 But you don't have to blow your budget in an expensive restaurant.
 Some of the tastiest French treats can be bought in

 The most iconic item of French street food is the crepe: delicious, cheap and filling as a main or a dessert.
 Start your mornings with un pain au chocolat or un escargot from a bakery, try a baguette sandwich or a falafel for lunch, and end the evening with a refreshing gelato.

 Sure, Paris is the capital of fashion, culture, and art.
 But where can you go for sunshine and a relaxed atmosphere?

 Head south to the French Riviera.
 While Cannes and Monaco attract a star-studded crowd, Nice is a great place to experience the true flavors of the Cote d’Azur without breaking the bank.
 However, avoid the French Riviera in August, which is when many restaurants and shops in Paris shut for the season, and everyone goes south for the summer.

 Don’t get me wrong, I adore Paris.
-But there is so much more to the world’s most-visited country.
+But there is so much more to see in the world’s most-visited country.

 Hop a ferry to Corsica for unspoiled beaches, rugged mountains and spirited residents.
-Be awed by legendary Versailles, and continue on to explore the castles that dot the Loire Valley.
+Be awed by legendary Versailles and explore the castles that dot the Loire Valley.

-In France, restaurants aren’t trying to turn tables – good food is much more serious business than that.
+In France, restaurants aren’t trying to turn tables – good food is a much more serious business than that.